Our Lady of Holy Cross College

 Students who believe they have an alcohol or drug related problem should be encouraged to voluntarily contact the Rev. Thomas E. Chambers Counseling Center for information and counseling.

-A complete description of the alcohol and substance abuse policy is available in the Student Handbook and in the Employee Handbook.
+A complete description of the alcohol and substance abuse policy is available in the Student Handbook and in the Faculty/Staff Handbook.

 Policies regarding security access to facilities, and campus security can be found in the Student Handbook.

 Information regarding drug and alcohol education, sexual assault and rape education and crime prevention can be obtained through the Rev. Thomas E. Chambers Counseling Center.

 Any student reporting an on campus sexual assault or rape is asked to follow the reporting procedures outlined in the Student Handbook.
 The student will be informed of his/her rights, responsibilities and options available.